Traveling by car in France: traffic rules and tolls

 - Breath tester: in France, possession of a breath tester (éthylo test) is no longer mandatory since 2018 (blog article).

-- Cyclists on the road: in France, as a motorist, you are obliged to maintain a space of at least one meter apart when you overtake cyclists.
-That means that on a road with a solid center line you sometimes cannot overtake the cyclist.
+- Cyclists on the road: in France, as a motorist, you are obliged to maintain a space of at least 1.5 meter apart when you overtake cyclists (1 meter in built-up area's').
+That means that on a road with a solid center line you sometimes cannot overtake the cyclist and will have to slow down.
 Overtaking narrowly is severely punished.

 Toll roads and tolls in France